 Communities@Work has a long history and deep roots in the Canberra community, with a commitment to helping make Canberra a strong, healthy and inclusive community where everyone can reach their potential, make a contribution and share the benefits.

-As Canberra’s largest not-for-profit social enterprise, Communities@Work provides complementary services right across the Canberra community.
+As Canberra’s largest not-for-profit community organisation, Communities@Work provides complimentary services right across the Canberra community.
 These services are critical to the social fabric and create positive social outcomes from birth to senior years.